dotlang/language/README.md

 *Closure*: All anonymous function and classes, have a `this` which will point to a read-only (not re-assignable) set of local variables in the enclosing method (including input arguments and `this` as the container class).

 - As a short-cut provided by compiler, if the anonymous-class `x` has only one method, `x()` will call the only method of that class.
 You don't need to write the full syntax: `x.only_method()`.
-- Anonymous classes don't have constructor or static instance.
+- Anonymous classes don't have constructor, fields or static instance.
 Because they don't have names.
 - If anon-function does not have any input and there is only one function (in short-form), you can omit `() ->` part.

 ###Data structures